espitiaandres/studyfi/README.md

 # Studyfi

 :musical_note: A place to study, listen to music, and chat with friends.
-Getting work done while listening to music on one page. :musical_note:
+Getting work done while listening to music on one page.

-:musical_keyboard: Once logged in with your Spotify account, you can view which song you are currently listening to, use a Pomodoro timer, chat with friends, and see your most listened to song and artists. :musical_keyboard:
+:musical_keyboard: Once logged in with your Spotify account, you can view which song you are currently listening to, use a Pomodoro timer, chat with friends, and see your most listened to song and artists.

 Created by Andres Espitia
 - https://github.com/espitiaandres